BDAI-Research/ca-assignment-01/README.md

 <img src="./image1.png" alt="Benchmark Result" width="400">

 ### Task 2: Build an optimized for-loop code module BM_OtimizedMemoryAccess in the given code.
-Build a new module called BM_OtimizedMemoryAccess() and a benchmark for it.
-BM_OtimizedMemoryAccess() should work same as BM_MemoryAccess().
-It should caculate the sum of 1 t0 1000000.
+Implement `BM_OptimizedMemoryAccess()` with the same functionality as `BM_MemoryAccess()`, which calculates the sum of all elements in the array `A` (of size 1,000,000).
+The function should utilize an optimized loop for better performance.
 ```c++
 #include <benchmark/benchmark.h>
 #include <vector>